Ricotta Pasta Sauce with Roasted GarlicJump to Recipe

 I’m trying to think if there’s any kitchen scent I would rank above the smell of roasted garlic.
 I seriously can’t think of one.
 Any time I roast a clove of garlic, I want to open my windows, not to let the smell out, but to give the rest of the neighborhood a little taste of the deliciousness.

 It makes me hungry just writing about it.

 The hard part about roasting garlic is, well, nothing technically.
 It’s about the easiest thing you can do in a kitchen.
 The hard part is not eating all the cloves, one at a time on crackers or toast, before you make what you are actually supposed to be making.
 If you’re me, just roast two bulbs of the stuff and use one for snacking and one for recipe making.
 Problem solved.

-In this case, I made one of the better pasta sauces I’ve had in a while.
-If you’re in a pasta rut with marinara or some boring jarred Alfredo sauce, this roasted garlic ricotta pasta sauce is a must try!
+If done correctly, ricotta cheese can be used to make one of the better pasta sauces I’ve had in a while.
+If you’re in a pasta rut with marinara or some boring jarred Alfredo sauce, this roasted garlic ricotta pasta sauce is a must-try!